Makerere University School of Public Health

 Makerere University School of Public Health (MUSPH) is one of the schools that comprise the Makerere University College of Health Sciences, a constituent college of Makerere University, Uganda's oldest and largest public university.

 Location

 MUSPH is located on Mulago Hill, adjacent to the Mulago Hospital Complex, approximately 3 km, by road, north of the central business district of Kampala, the capital and largest city of Uganda.
 The geographical coordinates of the school are 0°20'15.0"N, 32°34'38.0"E (Latitude:0.337500; Longitude:32.577222).

-As of August 2017, the school was preparing to break ground to a new five-storey headquarters building, to house innovation laboratories, auditoriums, tutorial rooms, demonstration rooms, as well as space for, postgraduate students, doctoral students, post-doctoral trainees, research fellows and visiting scholars.
-A total of US$3 million is needed.
+As of August 2017, the school was preparing to break ground for a new five-storey headquarters building, to house innovation laboratories, auditoriums, tutorial rooms, demonstration rooms, as well as space for postgraduate students, doctoral students, post-doctoral trainees, research fellows and visiting scholars.
+A total of US$3 million was needed.
 At that time, more than 3/4ths of the funds had been secured.